Co-Parenting and COVID-19

 Remember: A pandemic is not a reason to keep your children away from their other parent.
 Regular parenting time schedules should be maintained, unless someone is self-isolating or under quarantine.

-When possible, parenting exchanges might happen at a public parking lot, assuring that adults remain the recommended social distance from each other.
+When possible, parenting exchanges might happen at a public parking lot, assuring that adults remain the recommended physical distance from each other.
 You should ensure that children’s hands are washed frequently.
 Clothing, toys, and other personal belongings should be washed after each exchange.

 How do we parent from two or more homes if self-isolation is required or someone develops symptoms?